supahgreg/cf-for-k8s/docs/platform_operators/scaling.md

 environment, simply:
 1. Copy the following example into a `scaling-networking.yml` file
 1. Adjust the values to your liking
-1. Append `-f scaling-networking.yml` to the `ytt` command you run for rendering your cf-for-k8s yaml
+1. Append `-f scaling-networking.yml` to the `ytt` command you run for rendering your cf-for-k8s YAML

 The number of ingressgateway replicas depends on load profile of your cluster.
 Based on the Istio team's testing, in an unknown test environment, a single Envoy consumes 0.5 vCPU and 50 MB memory per 1000 requests per second.

-The number of istiod replicas depends on the number of application instances.
+The number of `istiod` replicas depends on the number of application instances.

 We recommend two routecontrollers for high availability; you likely won't need more than that.